 - eat more vegetables and fruits

-To add on, these recommendations are very similar in ways to reduce the risk of hypertension and heart diseases.
+These recommendations are very similar to the those that reduce the risk of hypertension and heart diseases.

 How can I prevent or screen for colorectal cancer?

-5 tests can be performed to screen for colorectal cancer.
-Namely, they are:
+5 tests can screen for colorectal cancer.
+They are:

 - Faecal occult blood test.
 Currently, Singapore uses the faecal immunochemical test, also known as FIT .